-Straight off the hanger, this fabric already has the lived-in feel of your favorite cotton tee, but without having to go through a dozen washings—it's no wonder this is known as an eco-friendly fabric!
-Because it absorbs 3 to 4 times as much moisture as cotton, bamboo is a great option for cotton lovers with sensitive skin!
+Straight off the hanger, this fabric already has the lived-in feel of your favorite cotton tee, but without having to go through a dozen washings—it’s no wonder this is known as an eco-friendly fabric!
+It is naturally antibacterial, antimicrobial and ideal for hot weather.
+And because it absorbs 3 – 4 times as much moisture as cotton, bamboo is a great option for cotton lovers with sensitive skin!

 A favorite luxury fabric traditionally manufactured in Asia and the Middle East, cashmere offers its wearer the advantage of looking dressy while feeling as if they left home wrapped in their favorite blanket!
 Indulge in the softest variation of wool, just take good care of your cashmere by hand washing it or having it dry-cleaned.

 Cotton is the very definition freshness and breathability!
 Comfy, versatile, and easy to care for, cotton will always be a preferred fabric of designers and consumers alike.
 Just be wary of shrinkage and remember to cold-water wash!

 One of the world’s oldest fabrics, leather is durable with a buttery soft feel.
 We all know that genuine leather is made from animal hide, and it should be treated with as much care as you treat your own skin.
 To keep your leather looking its best find the right cleaner and conditioner!

 Linen has the raw textured look with the same delicate texture and soft feel.
 Don’t let the fact that this fabric is easily wrinkled deter you from embracing it into your wardrobe—comfortable and light, linen is the perfect fabric for the summer season!